 You can configure various password parameters to enhance the system security.
-Parameters control password length, content, and lockout and expiry policies.
+Parameters control password length, content, lockout and expiry policies.

-When you open Avaya Gxxx Manager or access CLI, you must enter a user name.
+When you access CLI, you must enter a user name.
 The user name that you enter sets your privilege level.
 The commands that are available to you during the session depend on your privilege level.